majidmohsenifar/semi-wallet/README.md

 ## TODO:
 - check the validity of address in create-user-coin
-- handle the case when the user tries to add the same coin address twice
 - remove clone calls where ever it is possible
 - unwraps must be removed from the following files
     - [] binance_price_provider.rs